Let’s talk about clothes today. Specifically some advice on building an ethical wardrobe from scratch.

 If you’re swithering over whether to keep an item or not, then I ask myself “if I was out shopping right now would I buy this item?“.
 If I wouldn’t then it goes in pile one.

 Whatever the reasons, keep them in the front of your mind next time you’re clothes shopping.
 The aim here with this is not to repeat these mistaken purchasing decisions again.
-This will help save you money and save resources too.
+This will help save you money and save resources too, as well as create a more ethical wardrobe.

 Now your clothes are back in the wardrobe, carefully analyse the gaps.
 What items of clothing do you need to bridge those gaps?
 Make a written list of the items you legitimately need.
 Be really specific.
 So rather than just writing down ‘trousers’, write down the specific style and colour of trousers you need.